-Travel Demand Management interventions have wide ranging potential benefits relating to efficiency, environmental sustainability, reduced traffic congestion, network reliability, economic development, travel choices, public health, road safety, and many more.
+TDM interventions have wide ranging potential benefits relating to efficiency, environmental sustainability, reduced traffic congestion, network reliability, economic development, travel choices, public health, road safety, and many more.

-This section of the strategy is consistent with the requirement of section 175(2)(o) of the LTA 1998 to include a demand management strategy that has targets and timetables appropriate for the region.
-Appropriate system wide targets for demand management are included amongst the outcome targets set out in chapter 7 of the strategy.
-The 2016 targets particularly relevant in relation to TDM are:
+This section of the strategy is consistent with the requirement of section 175(2)(o) of the Land Transport Act (LTA) 1998 to include a demand management strategy that has targets and timetables appropriate for the region.
+Strategic outcomes and targets for demand management are included in chapter 7 of the strategy: